Italian-Translation-Alliance/la-scatola-bianca/_mostri/_mostri_eng.md

 Crab men are bipedal creatures with a crab-like exoskeleton and a pincer at the end of each arm.
 They are tribal creatures, found living near water (including subterranean lakes and rivers).

 - Crab men: **HD** 2; **AC** 4 \[15\]; **Atk** 2 claws (1d4); **Save** 16; **Move** 9 (swim 9); **AL** N; **CL/XP** 2/30; **Special**: None.

-### Crabman

-This giant-sized creature is a bipedal humanoid with a crab-like head, large hands that end in powerful pincers, feet that are splayed.
-It is covered with chitinous plates, reddish-brown in color.
-Two smaller humanoid arms protrude below its pincers.
-Crabmen inhabit coastal waters, hunting fish and gathering food.
-Crabmen communicate with others of their race through a series of hisses and clicks.
-A typical crabman stands about 9 feet tall.
-They speak their own language, and more intelligent examples of their species often speak Common.
-Crabmen are passive and peaceful creatures, rarely engaging in combat.
-Crabmen attack with their claws; their pincers prevent them from wielding weapons.
-Their humanoid arms end in human-like hands and are used for fine dexterity and manipulation; they are too weak to wield weapons effectively.
-Crabmen can survive indefinitely on land and under water.
-Crabmen make their homes in sea caves and coastal cliffs.
-Most tribes are led by male or female elders.

-#### Crabmen as Characters

-Crabmen are rather hulking brutes, despite their passive dispositions.
-They begin the game with an extra hit dice and are capable of swimming at a speed of 9.
-Their chitinous exoskeletons provide an AC of 3 \[16\], which is convenient since crabmen are incable of wearing armor or using shields.
-Their pincer attacks do 1d6 points of damage - again, this is convenient since they are incapable of using weapons, their second set of humanoid arms being too frail for such heavy work.

-Crabmen may be fighters, advancing to the 4th level of ability (5th level with Strength of 17, 6th level with Strength of 18).
-Rare crabmen with prime requisites of 16 or higher can take up the profession of druid or magic-user, advancing to a maximum of 3rd level.

 - Crabman: **HD** 3: **AC** 3 \[16\]; **Atk** 2 claws (1d6); **Move** 12 (Swim 9); **Save** 14; **AL** N; **CL/XP** 3/60; **Special**: None